Arachni/arachni/README.md

 ## Disclaimer

 This is free software and you are allowed to use it as you see fit.
-However, neither the development team nor any of our contributors can responsible for your actions or for any damage caused by the use of this software.
+However, neither the development team nor any of our contributors can held responsible for your actions or for any damage caused by the use of this software.